matthewkeating/tasks/README.md

 #### Pinned Tasks
 Pinned tasks always appear at the top of your task list.
 > [!TIP]
-> Pinned tasks can be helpful to users that want to regularly track of long running (weeks to months) tasks.
+> Pinned tasks can be helpful to users who want to regularly track long running (weeks to months) tasks.

 #### Flagged Tasks
 Flagging a task changes the task color, making it more noticeable.